List of built-in macOS apps: TV

-TV, also known as Apple TV, is a media player first introduced macOS Catalina, replacing the video-playing capabilities of iTunes.
+TV, also known as Apple TV, is a media player introduced in macOS Catalina, replacing the video-playing capabilities of iTunes.
 The app can be used for viewing television shows and films purchased or rented through the iTunes Store, which can be accessed from within the app.
 It also houses original content from the Apple TV+ streaming service, and can even directly stream content from some third-party services through the a la carte video on demand "Apple TV Channels" service.
 The TV app can be used to index and access content from other linked video on demand services, allowing programs watched in other apps to appear in a user's Up Next feed, even if they are not subscribed through the Channels service.
 The TV app is also capable of broadcasting live sports and events, such as through the MLS Season Pass.

 Voice Memos

-Voice Memos is a voice recording app, first introduced in macOS Mojave, designed for saving short snippets of audio for later playback.
+Voice Memos is a voice recording app, introduced in macOS Mojave, designed for saving short snippets of audio for later playback.
 Saved voice memos can be shared as a .m4a file or can be edited, which allows parts of a recording to be replaced, background noise to be removed, or the length of a recording to be trimmed.
 Other playback options include the ability to change playback speed, skip silent parts of a memo, or enhance a recording.
 Audio files can also be organised into different folders.